Several Injured in Knife Attack on German Train

 “A major mission is underway in Seubersdorf.
 There is currently no risk to the population.
 Our operations centre was informed at around 9am that passengers were being attacked on an ICE [train].
 A male was arrested shortly afterwards,” Upper Palatinate Police said in a statement.

-German tabloid Bild claims that according to its information, three people were injured, two of them seriously.
+German tabloid Bild claims that according to its information, three men, aged 26, 39, and 60, were injured, two of them seriously.
 Die Zeit also claims that according to what it currently knows of the situation, none of those injured is in mortal danger.

 Bild had also claimed that according to its information, the suspect was a 27-year-old man of “Arab origin” who has psychological problems who also allegedly called for help on the train.

-The major tabloid later updated its piece to specify it understands the suspect is Syrian.
+The major tabloid later updated its piece to specify it understands the suspect is a Syrian named Abdalrahman A. He allegedly came to Germany in 2014 and had been granted refugee status.

 The dpa news agency, according to Die Zeit, and Süddeutsche Zeitung also report that the suspect is allegedly a 27-year-old Syrian.